ncase/nutshell/words/words.md

 # : How do I use Nutshell?

 It's dead-parrot simple!
-Just copy-paste this *one line* onto your site: ([:more details](#HowToIncludeNutshell))
+Just copy-paste this *one line* onto your site: ([:more details](#IncludingNutshell))

 <iframe src='indexpage/include_nutshell.html?url=full' width='750' height='22' data-include='yes'></iframe>

 Then, to write a Nutshell snippet, just use headings & paragraphs.
-To embed a snippet, just make a link, but with a <span data-fake-link>:colon</span> in the link text, so that Nutshell knows to convert it. ([:more details](#LinkingToOtherPages)) *Click to play the below 1-minute tuorial video:*
+To embed a snippet, just make a link, but with a :colon in the front, <span data-fake-link>:like this</span>, so that Nutshell knows to make it expandable. ([:caveat](#CaveatOnLinking)) *Click to play the below 1-minute tuorial video:*

 <video width="615" controls>
     <source src="indexpage/screenies/instructions.mp4" type="video/mp4">